 Gnocchi

-- Boil your potatoes or steam them in the microwave until fork tender.
+- Boil, roast or steam your potatoes until fork tender.
 Peel them under cold water so that you don't burn your fingers.
 Remove any eyes or imperfections.
 Best to do this while the potatoes are still warm.

-- Use a ricer or your fork to mash the potatoes to a fine consistency.
-Place the mashed potato on a clean surface covered with starch.
+- Use a potato ricer or your fork to mash the potatoes to a fine consistency.
+Place the mashed potato on a clean surface or in a large bowl covered with starch.

 - In a small bowl, whisk one egg.
 Pour about half of the egg onto the potato and add about half of the flour.

 - Using your hands or a dough scraper, turn the dough.
-Add more flour to create a dough that you can handle being careful not to over work the dough.
+Add more flour to create a dough that you can handle being careful not to over work the dough or add too much flour as this might result in a starchy dough.
 This should take less than 10 folds.
-Add flour or egg as needed.
+Add flour or egg as needed only.

-- Once you have a dough that you can handle, remove a section and make an oval shaped meatball in the palm of your hands, then place it on the surface covered with a little bit of starch and roll it into a finger.
+- Once you have a dough that you can handle, remove a section and make an oval shaped meatball in the palm of your hands, then place it on the surface covered with a little bit of starch and roll it into a long sausage shape.

 - Keep rolling it back and forth until you create a roll the width of your finger and about 7 or 8 inches in length.

-- Cut about 1 inch long gnocchi pieces.
-Take each gnocchi piece, covered in starch and roll it on a fork to make a design on the gnocchi.
+- Cut about 1 inch bite-sized pieces of gnocchi dough with a sharp knife.
+Take each gnocchi piece, covered in starch and roll it on the tines of a fork to make a design on the gnocchi.

-- Transfer to a baking sheet lined with parchment paper.
+- Transfer to a baking sheet lined with parchment paper and place in a single layer.
 Repeat until all the dough has been used.

 - Store the gnocchi on the baking sheet in the freezer until you are ready to cook them.